kellabyte/hellcat/README.md

 ## Goals

 - Compete with Redis and Memcached in performance.
+- Crash safe.
+Data does not get corrupted or lost as much as you can ensure with dirty lying disks.
+- Ability to run with in-memory only mode or ACID mode with persistence and serializable isolation.
 - Add Redis and Memcached client protocol compatibility support.
-- Ability to run with in-memory only mode or ACID mode with persistence and serializable isolation.
 - SIMD hardware accelerated indexes for search queries.
 - Replication.